 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-I’m back from my holiday, but unfortunately it wasn’t great week for stories!
+A brand new year began and two new babies made their mark.

 Mates Before Dates

 Kerry got a spot of the green eyed monster this week as she noticed Mandy flirting with Dan.
 I’m not opposed to the idea of those two as a couple but with Kerry and Mandy forging a friendship it doesn’t look like that’s on the immediate cards.
 While some viewers are finding it hard to move on from what Kerry did last year to laugh at her latest shenanigans, at least Mandy is making her more entertaining.
 This week they both got smashed and woke up in the barn, forgetting all about their salon duties.
 I think less is more with these two but their fraught love hate friendship could work a treat in the salon.

 My Scene of the Week choice was one of 2019’s last moments, as David had a turning point when it came to baby Theo.
 After the year’s hell with Maya’s abuse of Jacob, it’s no surprise David had mixed feelings about a child that was half hers.
 But after some soul searching David realised he needed to give his son the best chance in life and step up to the plate.
 This was a moving scene showing David in an empathetic light (a character who can often be selfish and, well, a bit of a dick) and Matthew Wolfenden gave us a clear reminder of what a good performer he is given some big material.